-• By Internet (www.proxyvote.com): Use the Internet to transmit your voting instructions until 11:59 p.m.
+- By Internet (www.proxyvote.com): Use the Internet to transmit your voting instructions until 11:59 p.m.
 EDT on June 10, 2015.
-Have your proxy card with you when you access the website and follow the instructions to obtain your records and to create an electronic voting instruction form.

-- By telephone (1-800-690-6903): Use any touch-tone telephone to submit your vote until 11:59 p.m.
+Have your Notice of Internet Availability of Proxy Materials with you when you access the website and follow the instructions to obtain your records and to create an electronic voting instruction form. - By telephone (1-800-690-6903): Use any touch-tone telephone to submit your vote until 11:59 p.m.
 EDT on June 10, 2015.
-Have your proxy card in hand when you call and then follow the instructions you receive from the telephone voting site. - By mail: If you requested a paper copy of the proxy materials, mark, sign and date the proxy card enclosed with those materials and return it in the postage-paid envelope we have provided.
+Have your Notice of Internet Availability of Proxy Materials in hand when you call and then follow the instructions you receive from the telephone voting site. - By mail: If you requested a paper copy of the proxy materials, mark, sign and date the proxy card enclosed with those materials and return it in the postage-paid envelope we have provided.
 To be valid, proxy cards must be received before the start of the Annual Meeting.
 Proxy cards should be returned to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-If your shares are held in street name, your broker, bank or other holder of record may provide you with a voting instruction card.
-Follow the instructions on the card to access our proxy materials and vote online or to request a paper or email copy of our proxy materials.
+If your shares are held in street name, your broker, bank or other holder of record may provide you with a Notice of Internet Availability of Proxy Materials.
+Follow the instructions on the Notice to access our proxy materials and vote online or to request a paper or email copy of our proxy materials.
 If you received these materials in paper form, the materials included a voting instruction card so you can instruct your broker, bank or other holder of record how to vote your shares.